Advising and Academic Support

 - To assess his or her strengths and weaknesses;

 - To plan a course of action to achieve those goals.

 Rhodes graduates have prominence in their chosen professional fields.
-The top occupational classifications for graduates are Accounting Finance, other business related fields, Education (on all levels), Law, Medicine and Health Sciences, and Public Relations and Writing.
+The top occupational classifications for graduates are Business, Education (on all levels), Law, Medicine and Health Sciences, and Public Relations and Writing.

 In addition to the programs and services offered by Career Services, students can seek pre-professional advisement from designated faculty advisers.

 The academic program at Rhodes offers a variety of courses that may be used as preparation for graduate study or as preparation for particular professional careers.
 The prerequisites for professional courses of study vary greatly, not only among the various professions but also among individual institutions preparing students for the professions.
 Therefore, the faculty adviser should be consulted as soon as a student has decided upon aims for the future, in order that the best course of study may be planned according to individual purposes and needs.